 We use this page to show trends in statistics for data breaches reported to the ICO.
-So far we have statistics for the first and second quarters of this year (1 April - 30 June 2013 and 1 July – 30 September) and we will add to it each quarter.
+We now have statistics for the first three quarters of this year, covering from April to December 2013.

 Data breach incidents by quarter